MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/quickstart.md

 # Quickstart: Writing a PlayFab CloudScript using Azure Functions

 In this quickstart, you write a CloudScript using Azure Functions with Visual Studio Code, Azure Functions C# and Unity C#.
-After finishing this guide you will be able to link your new CloudScript to rules, scheduled tasks or even call it from your client code.
+After finishing this guide, you'll be able to link your new CloudScript to rules, scheduled tasks or even call it from your client code.

 ## Prerequisites

 There are a couple of steps needed to get started with PlayFab C# CloudScript.

-- Visit the Visual Studio Code [QuickStart: Create an Azure Functions project using Visual Studio Code](/azure/azure-functions/create-first-function-vs-code-csharp?pivots=programming-language-csharp) and return here once you are completely set up.
+- Visit the Visual Studio Code [QuickStart: Create an Azure Functions project using Visual Studio Code](/azure/azure-functions/create-first-function-vs-code-csharp?pivots=programming-language-csharp) and return here once you're set up.
 The following prerequisites are covered in their quickstart guide:
   - An [Azure account](https://azure.microsoft.com/free).
 Signing up for an Azure Account is free
   - An [Azure Subscription](/azure/cost-management-billing/manage/create-subscription)
-  - A Functions App resource configured in the Azure Portal
+  - A Functions App resource configured in the Azure portal
     - To minimize latency of your CloudScript using Azure Functions place them in the *US-West*, *US-West 2*, or *US-West 3* Azure regions.
-    - **Security Note:** From a security perspective you should make sure to only use a given function secret with PlayFab and not use it for calling the same function from any other source.
+    - **Security Note:** From a security perspective, you should make sure to only use a given function secret with PlayFab and not use it for calling the same function from any other source.
-    - **Security Note:** For queued functions you should set up a distinct storage account for the queues used for the queue trigger.
+    - **Security Note:** For queued functions, you should set up a distinct storage account for the queues used for the queue trigger.
 - A [PlayFab account](https://developer.playfab.com/signup)

 > [!NOTE]